BonsaiFicus/BonsaiFicus/README.md

 ## Hi there 👋

+I'm currently studying computer science at the HKA (Karlsruhe, Germany), I'm setting up this account to get more in touch with the work life of a full-on software engineer.
+Still looking for a project to start with.
 <!--
 **BonsaiFicus/BonsaiFicus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.